-However, it seems we didn’t learn from the “smartest guys in the room” using financial engineering (too grand a title for trying to create something where there was no real value) and crashing the world economies in 2009.
+However, it seems we didn’t learn from the “smartest guys in the room” using financial engineering (too grand and inaccurate a title for trying to create something where there was no real value) and crashing the world economies in 2009.
 In recent years it seems we have spent so much time raising funding to grow businesses, far too little actually building businesses from value and with value.

 Last week Uber showed us they were truly an emperor (or a Unicorn, if you will) running around naked.
 Today, then, let me emphasise you must be a Zebra, not a Unicorn.
 No matter how crazy a Zebra looks, it is a real animal.

 I leave you with this from Reuters from last week, quite a headline to begin with:

 Uber unveils IPO with warning it may never make a profit

 This comes as no surprise to me and to many who follow the underlying business models of businesses and often countries.

 What’s next to be shown as a Unicorn?

 How about Turkey, a country with a President shored up by short term foreign currency debt for long term infrastructure project paid for by Turkish Lira.
 What could possibly go wrong?
 Well, the other week the ruling party lost mayoral elections in a country where the city of Istanbul is vast and pivotal.
 They are refusing to accept their loss and won’t let the mayor take his seat.
 Watch this space.